JavaScript is required

 Practical ways to learn a new language with songs

 Alright, so music helps with language learning.
-How do you actually use it effectively?
+How do you learn languages with music effectively?
 Here are some strategies that work way better than just playing foreign songs in the background while you do dishes.

 Start by choosing songs at your level.
 Complete beginners should look for children's songs or simple pop songs with clear, slow lyrics.
 Intermediate learners can handle more complex material.
 The key is finding something where you can catch at least 30% of the words on first listen.